Landlords and tenants need to complete and submit a bond refund form at the end of the tenancy.

 If you can’t agree on the refund amount, you will need to apply to the Tenancy Tribunal.

-If one tenant out of a group is leaving (but the rest are staying on), you will need to send us a change of tenant form if the leaving tenant has contributed to the bond.
+When one tenant out of a group is leaving (but the rest are staying on), you will need to send us a change of tenant form if the leaving tenant has contributed to the bond.

 Completing the bond refund form